 That’s why it’s easier for most homeowners to hire a locksmith to rekey their locks.
 If you don’t know what kind of locks you have, or if you have multiple brands of locks on your home, hiring a locksmith to rekey your home is the best option.
 If you try to rekey a lock yourself and fail, you could end up ruining it altogether.

-Fortunately, if you have an American Home Shield® Home Warranty, rekeying service is available depending on your coverage plan.
-This is especially great when purchasing a new home.
-As an AHS customer, you simply submit a service request to have your locks rekeyed.
+Fortunately, if you have an American Home Shield® Home Warranty, rekeying service is covered, depending on your plan.
+If you got a buyer’s home warranty with us when you purchased your home, lock rekeying is already included in your plan.
+As an American Home Shield member, you simply submit a service request to have your locks rekeyed.
 For the cost of your normal trade service call fee, a locksmith will come to your new home and rekey up to six keyholes on functioning, non-electronic deadbolts and knobs on doors accessing your home’s structural walls.
 The contractor will supply you with up to four identical keys.
 You are, of course, free to make copies of these keys, should you need more.

-- An AHS contractor will rekey up to six keyholes with four identical keys.
+An American Home Shield contractor will rekey up to six keyholes with four identical keys

-- Pay the same service fee associated with your AHS Home Warranty Plan.
+Pay the same service fee associated with your American Home Shield® Home Warranty Plan

-At AHS, helping buyers feel at home from the minute they walk in the door is one of the keys to our service excellence.
+At American Home Shield, helping buyers feel at home from the minute they walk in the door is one of the keys to our service excellence.